 - Ravello sits high above the coast and has great views of the sea.
 Ravello is known for its gardens and music, many great composers and musicians having stayed in Ravello.
 Today it’s the home of the Ravello Concert Society with concerts held outdoors or in historic locales and the Ravello Festival with art, dance, and concerts in summer.

 - Minori is a more laid back seaside town than the others along the coast.
 It has a small beach and seaside boardwalk and is known for great dining.
-See the frescoes in the excavated 1st century Roman villa where some concerts are held and relax at Otium Spa, with services on the beach during summer.
+See the frescoes in the excavated 1st century Roman villa, where some concerts are held, or relax at Otium Spa, with services on the beach during summer.

 - Sorrento is a larger town overlooking the sea on the other side of the peninsula.
 Its historic center is a good place to wander, shop, or join the lively evening stroll.
 From the public gardens there are great views and a lift down to the sea where you can swim although there aren’t any real beaches.
 Explore Sorrento and local foods with this 3-hour Sorrento Small-group Food Walking Tour with 8 tasting stops.

 How to Get to the Amalfi Coast